ankurpathak/abcbank/README.md

 # ABC Bank

 ABC Bank is a web application for bank management.
-It is developed using Java (version 17), Spring Boot (version 3.1.2), Spring Cloud, Spring Security, Angular (version 16.2.2), MySQL, and Maven.
+It is developed using Java, Kotlin, Spring Boot, Spring Cloud, Spring Security, Angular, MySQL, Gradle,and Maven.

 ## Architecture